NeoGeographyToolkit/StereoPipeline/docs/tools/camera_solve.rst

 --reuse-theia-matches
-    Pass Theia's computed interest point matches to bundle adjustment instead of recreating them (using potentially different methods).
+    Pass Theia's computed interest point matches to bundle adjustment instead of recreating them.
+This is ignored as it is the default.

 --suppress-output
     Reduce the amount of program console output.